eclipse-lyo/lyo/README.md

 	<version>0.0.1-SNAPSHOT</version>
 </dependency>
 ```

+**NOTE!** Make sure you configure the pom.xml as for any OSLC project, as described [here](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/setup-an-oslc-provider-consumer-application.html#customize-project-pom-file)

 **NOTE!** Make sure this library uses the same version of Lyo Core as your project, by updating the ```<version.lyo.core>``` property in the pom.xml file.

 ### Use the Java classes with some modifications